 To connect it back to Collective Play, I spent 11 weeks with my fellow students playing all sorts of games and being vulnerable in unexpected ways.
 We were used to pretending with one another because we did it every week.
 Not so the case for the outside guests who visited our class.

-So perhaps the midterm reviewers could not imagine themselves playing this game with folks in the room because they did not know them very well.
-I would be confused about the game and ask for more structure, too!
+So perhaps the midterm reviewers could not imagine themselves playing this game with folks in the room because they did not know them very well?
+I might be confused about the game and ask for more structure, too!

 Now I understand why small talk is so important: it offers a way to get to know new people and build a sense of mutual understanding, connection, and maybe also, trust.
 We can all agree that weather is a shared experience and is probably the numero uno topic that comes to mind on the subject of small talk.
 Nikolas Coupland and Virpi Ylanne, in “Relational Frames in Weather Talk,” note that “it is striking how speakers design their comments about the weather to elicit evaluative consensus” and in fact: